SteffenBauer/elixir-gtksourceview/README.md

 ### License

-This language definition file is licensed under the Lesser GNU Lesser General Public License 3.0.
+This language definition file is licensed under the GNU Lesser General Public License 3.0.

-A copy can be obtained at:
+A copy is provided with this package (see LICENSE) or can be obtained at:

 http://www.gnu.org/licenses/lgpl-3.0.html